-TBDSTA may send DMG Beacon frames with Discovery Mode field set to one.
+TBDSTA may send DMG Beacon frames with the Discovery Mode field set to one, and the CBAP Only and CBAP Source subfields in the DMG Parameters field set to 1 and 0 respectively.

 The STA may send Control frames, except those of subtype CF-End, Poll, SPR, Grant, Grant Ack, Sector Ack, Block Ack Schedule and TDD Beamforming.